Chapter 5 Reliability

 If you are asking, “Hey, is parallel/alternate forms really a variant of test retest?”
 Great question!
 In fact, split-half could be seen as test-retest!
 Once you get in the weeds, the distinctions become less clear.

-5.7 Interrater Reliability
+5.4.3 Interrater Reliability

-5.7.1 Cohen’s kappa
+5.4.3.1 Cohen’s kappa

 Cohen’s kappa coefficient is used to calculate proportions of agreement corrected for chance.
 This type of analysis occurs in research designs where there is some kind of (usually) categorical designation of a response.
-I don’t have a research vignette for this.
+I don’t have an outside research vignette for this.
 In the past, I was involved in research where members of the research team coded counselor utterances according to Hill’s helping skills system designed by Clara Hill (Hill, 2020).
 In the helping skills system, 15 different helping skills are divided into three larger groups that generally reflect the counseling trajectory: exploration, insight, action.
-One of our analyses divided counselor utterances into these categories.
+One of our analyses coded counselor utterances into these three categories.
 Let’s look at a fabricated (not based on any real data) simulation where four raters each evaluated 12 counselor utterances (that represent the arch of a nonsensically speedy counseling session).

 ratings <- data.frame(Rater1, Rater2, Rater3, Rater4)